chauff/cse1500-web-transcripts/_lectures/http.md

 | application/xml       | application/vnd.ms-powerpoint |
 | text/calendar         | application/pgp-signature   |

-You should be able to recognise most of the popular types apart from `application/rss+xml` and `application/atom+xml` - those are two popular types of web feed standards.
+You should be able to recognize most of the popular types apart from `application/rss+xml` and `application/atom+xml` - those are two popular types of web feed standards.

 If a server does not include a specific MIME type in the HTTP response header, the default setting of `unknown/unknown` is used.